Shakin' Stevens and the Sunsets

 Shakin' Stevens and the Sunsets were a Welsh rock band formed in Cardiff in 1969.
-Although most notable now for their lead singer Shakin' Stevens, who went on to become one of the UK's most popular artists of the 1980s, the band released several records and toured extensively throughout the 1970s.
+They released several records and toured throughout the 1970s and their lead singer Shakin' Stevens went on to become a successful solo artist in the 1980s.
 A version of the Sunsets, containing original members, still tours annually in the UK, Europe and Australia.

 History

 Early years

-Shakin' Stevens and the Sunsets evolved from the rock and roll scene in and around the Penarth and Ely areas just outside Cardiff.
+Shakin' Stevens and the Sunsets evolved from the rock and roll scene in and around Cardiff.
 One of its leading lights since the late 1950s was the Backbeats, a band fronted by Robert Llewellyn (who performed under the name of Rockin' Louie) and managed by Paul 'Legs' Barrett, a local entrepreneur and "card-carrying Communist".